-The Government is spending over £450 million to help primary schools improve the quality of the PE and sport activities they offer their pupils.
+The Government is spending over £450 million to help primary schools improve the quality of the PE and Sport activities they offer their pupils.
 For the year 2019/2020 we have been allocated £16,000.00 to spend on improving our PE provision at Gorton Primary School.

 In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport.
 This funding is to be used to improve the quality and breadth of PE.
 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.